Accessibility Testing Standards

 Impact Ratings

-If functional impact ratings are provided, the following scale will be used:
+If functional impact ratings are provided, the following scale is used:

 - Critical – Will prevent some users from completing essential task(s).

-- Med – May be confusing to some users, but task(s) can be completed.
+- Med – May be confusing to some users, but task(s) can be completed without extra steps.

-- Low – Violates accessibility standards, but unlikely to affect users
+- Low – Violates accessibility standards, but not likely to affect users.

 Testing Process